 ZDERCIUC Ion, Chisinau, Republic of Moldova

-Bacchus is a work with Dionysian energy, dedicated to the joy of living, pleasure and freedom of the senses.
+The sculptor offers us a work with Dionysian energy, dedicated to the joy of living, pleasure and freedom of the senses.
 The character is represented stretched out, massive, with a rounded body and a relaxed presence, as if in a state of abandonment after the celebration.
-The face, with its wide gaze and calm expression, does not suggest violent excess, but a reconciliation with matter and the moment.
+The face, with its wide gaze and calm expression, does not suggest violent excess, but a reconciliation with life and the moment.

 Explore the locations in Ungheni where sculptures representing the cultural heritage of the Middle Prut Valley are located.
 Click on the pins to discover the works of art.